pryv/dev-site/source/customer-resources.md

 - API Reference for system management: [api.pryv.com/reference-system](https://api.pryv.com/reference-system/)

-  This reference only contains system management methods' documentation, for the platform owner.
+  This reference contains system management methods' documentation, for the platform owner.

 - Functional Requirement Specification: [api.pryv.com/functional-specifications](https://api.pryv.com/functional-specifications/)

   Functional specifications for the Pryv.io middleware system: the capabilities and functions that the system must be capable of performing.

+- API reference including incoming features: [api.pryv.com/reference-preview](https://api.pryv.com/reference-preview/)

+  In addition to the full reference, this includes upcoming features marked with a `PREVIEW` label.

 ## Documents